Mental or physical conditions material to claim, examination, policy provisions

 These insurance examinations can be for either mental or physical injuries.
 The insurance companies often refer to these examinations as independent medical evaluations, or IMEs.
 As long as the medical examination is related to a claim for no-fault benefits, the insurance companies have a contractual and statutory right to require a car accident victim seeking payment of benefits to attend.
 If an insured person refuses to attend, the insurance company may stop payment of no-fault benefits, as explained in MCL 500.3153.

 The attorneys of Michigan Auto Law have been specializing in auto no-fault litigation for more than 50 years.
-If you have been injured in a car accident, truck accident or motorcycle accident in Michigan and are confused about your no-fault insurance rights, please call one of our expert lawyers for a free case evaluation at or fill out our consultation form.
+If you have been injured in a car, truck or motorcycle accident in Michigan and are confused about your no-fault insurance rights, please call one of our expert lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is absolutely no fee or obligation.

 We are here to help you.